CSS-Electronics/canedge-grafana-backend/README.md

 - `tmux attach`: Re-attach to session
 - `tmux kill-session`: Stop session

-##### Regarding EC2 costs
-You can find details on AWS EC2 pricing [here](https://aws.amazon.com/ec2/pricing/on-demand/).
-A t3.small instance typically costs ~0.02$/hour (~15-20$/month).
-We recommend that you monitor usage during your tests early on to ensure that no unexpected cost developments occur.
-Note also that you do not pay for the data transfer from S3 into EC2 if deployed within the same region.
+See also step 4 on how to deploy the app as a service for production.

 -----

-### 3: Modify your deployment
+### 3: Load your own log files & DBC files

 ### Parse data from S3

-The above examples parse data from local disk.
+The above examples parse sample data from local disk.
+You can test with your own data locally by replacing the sample data (in the same structure).

 If you wish to parse data from an S3 server (MinIO, AWS, ...), you can use below syntax to start the backend (use `python3` on EC2):

 ```
 python canedge_datasource_cli.py [endpoint] --port 8080 --s3_ak [access_key] --s3_sk [secret_key] --s3_bucket [bucket]